sergzach/d/README.md

 # TODO
 Like Watchman or StatReloader but only for declared currently functions.
+The idea - check changes in main (separated) thread, running source code in another thread.

 At the start - periodically check my own file, in some moment - functions from patching modules may be inavailable, but become available later.